 The beach itself is one of the prettier beaches on the islands, and there are a few accommodation options as well as some restaurants

 Perhentian Islands Accommodation

-People have been coming to the Perhentian Islands for years for the paradise to be found here and there is a wide range of accommodation available.
+People have been coming to the Perhentian Islands for years for paradise and there is a wide range of accommodation available.
 However, don’t expect the flash resorts that you can find in places like Langkawi.
 In fact, I don’t consider there to be any true Perhentian Islands luxury hotels – just hotels that are relatively luxurious compared to what is in offer on the islands.

 On the upside, this is part of the appeal of this part of the world.
 Everything is low level and there is a lack of mass construction.
 You definitely feel like you are away from it all in the Perhentians.

 On weekends, holiday periods and public holidays, the Perhentian Islands can be very busy so make sure you book in advance!
 There is a handy booking link so you don’t miss out in each of the Pulau Perhentian accommodation reviews below.

 Peak season is July and August when you can expect prices to be at their highest.
 The surrounding months, April, May, June and September are also high with March and October generally being cheaper.
 November to February much of the Perhentian Islands shuts down during the monsoon.

 Do not expect accommodation prices to be like they are on the mainland of Malaysia.
 The value on Perhentian is just not the same and everything seems overpriced in comparison.